Vermont Eviction Notice Forms (4)

 Writ of Possession – Issued to the landlord by the court after ruling in favor of the landlord in an eviction lawsuit.
 Once issued, the landlord may deliver this document to the sheriff so that they may serve it on the tenant.
 The tenant will then be forced to vacate the property within a specific number of days.

-Step 1 – The first step in the eviction process is to provide proper notice to the tenant that there is a problem, either with not paying rent, breaching a lease, or letting them know that the tenancy is coming to an end.
-The notice must state what the problem is and the date that of termination (end of the notice period).
+The first step in the eviction process is to provide proper notice to the tenant that there is a problem, either with not paying rent, breaching a lease, or letting them know that the tenancy is coming to an end.
+The notice must state the problem and the termination date (end of the notice period).
 The following forms are the types of notice a landlord may give in Vermont:

-Step 2 – If the tenant fails to respond to the notice within the time allotted, the landlord may proceed to the Vermont Superior Court, Civil Division in the county in which the property is located to file a Summons and Complaint with the clerk.
+If the tenant fails to respond to the notice within the time allotted, the landlord may proceed to the Vermont Superior Court, Civil Division in the county in which the property is located to file a Summons and Complaint with the clerk.
 The complaint is called a Complaint for Ejectment.
+The filing fee is $295.[9]

-Step 3 – The Summons and Complaint must be served on the tenant and the tenant will have 20 days to answer.
-If the tenant does not answer or the landlord otherwise prevails, the court will issue a Writ of Possession at which point the tenant will be obligated to vacate the premises.
+The Summons and Complaint must be served on the tenant, who will have 20 days to answer.
+If the tenant does not answer or the landlord otherwise prevails, the court will issue a Writ of Possession, at which point the tenant will be obligated to vacate the premises.

 Video